Sometimes printed images will look darker than what was seen on screen. What causes this? Here are some common reasons:

 - An image viewed on your computer's monitor will most always look brighter than the same image printed on paper.
 That's because monitors have light shining through them, unlike the printed page.

 - Backlighting: backlit images often leave the subject's face too dark because of the bright light shining behind them.

 - Underexposure: your camera settings may have caused the image to be underexposed.

 - The camera's flash may not have fired when it should have or just wasn't powerful enough to properly light the shot.

 How to avoid dark images in your printed book

-- Shoot your photos with adequate lighting and the proper exposure so your images are bright from the start.
+- Shoot your photos with adequate lighting and proper exposure so your images are bright from the start.

 - We know that taking a perfectly-exposed photo isn't always possible so you may need to do some post-processing to slightly lighten your images.
 (And we do mean slightly.
 Too much lightening can make your images look grainy).

 - Lower your monitor brightness.
 Your images can appear brighter than they really are when viewed on a monitor set to 100% brightness.

-- There's no magic number for this but we suggest keeping your monitor at 70% brightness or less.
+- There's no magic number for this but we suggest keeping your monitor at 60-70% brightness.

-- Use the automatic image enhancement feature if you're making your book with our BookWright tool.
-This will slightly lighten and sharpen your images and save you from having to manually lighten all the images.
+- Use the automatic image enhancement feature if making your book with BookWright.
+This will slightly lighten and sharpen your images and save you from having to manually lighten everything.

 - Placing a large order?
 Order a single Blurb-printed copy to see how the images look in print.
 This will be the ultimate test of how your book looks in print.